BeneStrahm/pyLEK/sampleCode/README.md

 For all your examples on which to run the code

 ## gui
 For everything connected wit the GUI (= Grafik User Interface) if you have one.
+See also README.md in the gui folder.

 ## foo
 If you're writing an application named foo, the directory that contains all this stuff is named /foo.